 At Magic Me, we recognise that these are incredibly tough times.
 Our aims reducing social isolation for older adults living in care contexts has never been more important, and is what drives The After Party project.
 We understand that the current situation means that staff capacity in care settings to support and engage in creative activity may be reduced – and that access to technology differs across the board.
 This is why we are carrying out a bespoke and tailored approach towards supporting residents and staff engagement, ensuring that activities are accessible and take into consideration the practicalities of care staff/ resident interaction during COVID-19 in mind ie. ensuring activities can be engaged with individually (for residents in isolation) or small, socially distanced groups, if group activity is still taking place.
 We aim to ensure that our package functions as a supportive resource to facilitate the meaningful social interaction and sense of community we all need during this time and are in continuous conversation with our care partners to do so.

-Don’t forget to continue to check The After Party archives for continued access to our creative actions, responses, messages and more!
-For more information about The After Party, please contact Project Manager Sarah: email@example.com.
+This project has now come to an end.
+Check The After Party archives for continued access to our creative actions, responses, messages and more!
+For more information about The After Party, please contact Project Manager Sarah: firstname.lastname@example.org.

-This project is funded by: Arts Council England, French Huguenot Church of London Charitable Trust, Hammersmith United Charities, Salter Charitable Trust, Westminster Amalgamated Charity, The Expat Foundation.
+This project was funded by: Arts Council England, French Huguenot Church of London Charitable Trust, Hammersmith United Charities, Salter Charitable Trust, Westminster Amalgamated Charity, The Expat Foundation.